webpack-contrib/css-minimizer-webpack-plugin/README.md

 };
 ```

+> [!NOTE]
+>
-This will enable CSS optimization only in production mode.
+> This enables CSS optimization only in production mode by default.

-If you want to run it also in development set the `optimization.minimize` option to `true`:
+To enable it in development mode as well, set the `optimization.minimize` option to `true`:

 **webpack.config.js**